2015 Kansas City Chiefs season: Week 10: at Denver Broncos

 Broncos quarterback Peyton Manning would set the all-time record for most passing yards in NFL history in this game, but the Chiefs defense would have themselves a day, picking off Bronco quarterbacks five times, four on Manning, one on Brock Osweiler, and the Chiefs routed the Broncos, 29–13.

 With the win, the Chiefs went to 4–5, and snapped their seven-game losing streak against the Broncos.
+This marked the first of 15 straight wins against the Broncos.